Things To Do In Maramures, Romania

 When you say Romania, most people think Transylvania is a major attraction here.
 Yes, Transylvania has its pluses, and nobody can deny that.

 But once you start reading more about Romania and its other regions, you discover that each one of them has something appealing.
 Maramures, the northern part of Romania, will offer you more than one reason to come here.
-It is considered a place with unspoiled nature and well-preserved traditions, a place where people can enjoy food and landscapes as they were 100 years ago.

 Things To Do In Maramures, Romania

-Visit The Wooden Churches In Maramures
+1. Visit The Wooden Churches Of Maramures

 The wooden churches in Maramures are known for their impressive architecture and old history.
 Even though almost every village has a wooden church (more than 100 wooden churches in the region), only 8 are UNESCO heritage, and some were built 400 years ago.

-These eight churches are very tall and narrow and were built using a specific technique to combine wood.
+These eight churches are tall and narrow and were built using a specific technique to combine wood.
 Not all of them can receive visitors daily, so it is good to know which one to choose because getting to them takes some time.
 I recommend you visit the Barsana Monastery and the wooden church in Desesti.

 Barsana Wooden Church